-SchoolTutoring Academy’s tutoring programs for Thompson students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Thompson, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Thompson is part of the Monticello Central School District.
 The district, which has a total enrollment of 3,100 students, operates three elementary schools, one middle school, and one high school.
 The English Language Arts and math curricula used in Thompson schools are based on standards that focus on the core topics and deepen the knowledge consistently over the school years.
 The curricula for all other classes, including science, physical education, and music, are based on the New York State Learning Standards.